 Dr. Zile is a recognized leader in the areas of cardiac function, congestive heart failure, diastolic heart failure and valvular heart disease.
 His research is supported by grants from the National Heart, Lung and Blood Institute, the American Heart Association, the Department of Veterans Affairs and the Medical University of South Carolina.

-Dr. Zile is the author of over 100 peer reviewed publications.
+Dr. Zile is the author of over 100 peer-reviewed publications.
 He is a member of a number of professional societies including the American College of Physicians, American Federation of Clinical Research, American Heart Association, American College of Cardiology, the Heart Failure Society of America, International Society of Heart Failure, and the American Physiology Society.
-Dr. Zile has served on the research, educational, and program committees of these organizations.
-He serves on the editorial boards of the Journal of the American College of Cardiology and Circulation as well as editorial consultant to a number of others including Circulation Research, Journal of Clinical Investigation and the American Journal of Physiology.
-Dr. Zile is a member of The Association of University Cardiologists and a member of the ABIM Subspecialty Board on Cardiovascular Disease.
+Dr. Zile has served on the research, educational and program committees of these organizations.
+He serves on the editorial boards of the Journal of the American College of Cardiology and Circulation and is an editorial consultant to a number of others including Circulation Research, Journal of Clinical Investigation and the American Journal of Physiology.
+Dr. Zile is a member of the Association of University Cardiologists and a member of the ABIM Subspecialty Board on Cardiovascular Disease.